cert-manager/website/content/docs/reference/api-docs.md

       </td>
       <td>
         <em>(Optional)</em>
-        <p>The name of the ingress resource that should have ACME challenge solving routes inserted into it in order to solve HTTP01 challenges.
-This is typically used in conjunction with ingress controllers like ingress-gce, which maintains a 1:1 mapping between external IPs and ingress resources.</p>
+        <p> The name of the ingress resource that should have ACME challenge solving routes inserted into it in order to solve HTTP01 challenges.
+This is typically used in conjunction with ingress controllers like ingress-gce, which maintains a 1:1 mapping between external IPs and ingress resources.
+Only one of <code>class</code>, <code>name</code> or <code>ingressClassName</code> may be specified. </p>
       </td>
     </tr>
     <tr>